lkdjiin/git-changelog/README.markdown

 -----------
 Git-changelog is a Ruby script that extends git with a `changelog` command.
 This is usefull to automate changelog files production.
+Git-changelog outputs in markdown or html format.
-Git-changelog generates a markdown file.
-If you don't use markdown it's ok as markdown is a human readable text file format.
+If you want to generate a simple text file and don't use markdown it's ok too, as markdown is a human readable text file format.

 Install
 -------------------------